redaGit/J29/README.md

 5. Now, add `on leaf1` to the end of your query string so that it says `show me all ethernet-1/1 on leaf1` and click the `Query` button
 6. Notice that the EQL representation is update and now you only see the leaf1 node in the results window.

+EQL Queries

+1. Start by selecting `EQL Query` from the `Query Builder` drop-down menu.
+2. In the query text box, type `.namespace.` and notice that a contextual list of options appears below.
+3. Choose `.namespace.node.srl.network-instance.interface` and click the `Query` button.
+4. In the results window, you will see every `interface` on every `node` in every `network-instance` in the topology.
+5. Filter your results by adding `where (.namespace.node.name = "leaf1")` to the end of the query string so that it now shows `.namespace.node.srl.network-instance.interface where ( .namespace.node.name = "leaf1")` and click the `Query` button
+6. In the results window, you only see `leaf1` interfaces now.

+Thinking of the entire topology as a single resource that can be queried in real-time should be exciting.
+Troubleshooting just became that much easier and faster.

+7. In the query text box, enter `.namespace.node.srl.interface.traffic-rate fields [sum(in-bps) as "In", sum(out-bps) as "Out"]` and click the `Query` button.

+This shows you a _real-time_ aggregate traffic counter on the entire network!
+This exemplifies the value of using streaming telemetry!

 ## 🏆 Going Deeper

+EQL is extremely flexible and can do far more than what we have tried so far.
+Take a look at the [documentation.nokia.com](https://documentation.nokia.com/eda/24-12/books/user/queries.html) for more details.

+In addition to the EDA GUI access, there are other text-based methods available for performing queries: [e9s](`edactl` and `e9s`) and [edactl](https://docs.eda.dev/user-guide/using-the-clis/#edactl)

+Take some time to give those two tools a try.
+Try creating some more advanced and interesting queries of your own.

 [^ back to top](#queries)
 ---